BZemba87/lastseen-api/README.md

 Users can create, read, update and delete a Caption successfully and logged out users can read a Caption.

-- As a developer, I want to create a Love Model so that logged in users can love and unlove a post
+- As a developer, I want to create a Love Model so that logged in users can love and unlove a Caption

-Only logged in users can successfully love and unlove a post.
+Only logged in users can successfully love and unlove a Caption.

 - As a developer, I want to create a Comments Model so that logged in users can create, read, update and delete a comment and logged out users can read a comment.